-- All data in Linux/UNIX are organized in a file format - A file is a collection of data created by users, system admins... - Documents composed of ascii text - Program written in high level programming languages - Executables that you can run - Directory containing information about its content
+- One of the defining features of Linux and other UNIX-like operating systems is that "everything is a file." - All data in Linux/UNIX are organized in a file format - A file is a collection of data created by users, system admins... - Documents composed of ascii text - Program written in high level programming languages - Executables that you can run - Directory containing information about its content